manahilnasim/Exploring-Tree-Based-Algorithms-for-Data-Analysis/README.md

 The primary goal is to understand the predictive power of tree-based models in assessing loan repayment risks and to compare the performance and variable importance identified by Decision Trees and Random Forests.

 # Tools Used
--Python
+- Python
--Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn
+- Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn

 # How to Run the Notebook
 - Clone the repository to your local machine.